-Learners will demonstrate they can communicate clearly and appropriately with a workforce, such as contractors or colleagues, both orally and in writing.
+Learners will demonstrate that they can communicate clearly and appropriately with a work team.

-Learners will delegate responsibilities.
-They will accurately assess the progress of a complex task and demonstrate problem-solving skills when needed.
+Learners will accurately assess the progress of a complex task and demonstrate problem-solving skills when needed.
 They will communicate appropriately their assessment of the progress of a task.
+Learners will keep records as appropriate to the tasks, with sufficient detail so it is clear what has been carried out.